 What about pomegranates?
 Can they actually help you with constipation?

-According to the USDA, pomegranates have 4g of dietary fiber per 100g.
-That’s 15% DV (Daily Value).
-Furthermore, a whole pomegranate has more than 11g of fiber.
-That’s about 40% DV.
+According to the USDA, pomegranates have 4 g of dietary fiber per 100g.
+That’s 15% of the Daily Value (DV).
+Furthermore, a whole pomegranate has more than 11 g of fiber, or 40% of the DV.

-Eat just a pomegranate to consume more fiber than most Americans consume in a day!
+Just a pomegranate contains more fiber than most Americans consume in a day!
 In addition, pomegranates are good for hydration.
 Pomegranate seeds are 78% water.
 Hence, eating just a pomegranate a day could make you poop.

 As a rule of thumb, eating foods high in fiber and water are good for treating constipation.